Chargeable garden waste collection service

 1. Sign up online for the garden waste collection service

-The chargeable garden waste collection service starts on the 2 March 2021 and runs until 26 November 2021.
+The chargeable garden waste collection service starts on 1 February 2022 and runs until 2 December 2022.

 2. Subscription permit sticker

-Collections will run fortnightly and will continue to be collected on the same day as your black bin (domestic waste).
+Collections will run fortnightly and will continue to be collected on the same day and week as your black bin (domestic waste).